terminal-guy/GIT-and-GTITHUB_automation/README.md

   * CHROME WITH DRIVER INSTALLED

- It Will Automatically Goes to the Repo and It Will Ask for the Repo Name When You Run It
+ It will Automatically Goes to the Repo and It Will Ask for the Repo Name When You Run It

  # TODO